a4lamber/Leetcode/leetcode_with_adam/docs/leetcode/238-product-of-array-except-self/index.md

 ---
 # 238 Product of Array Except Self

+这题requirements太不合理了

+- O(n) in time and without using the division operation.

 ## Approach 1 O(n) in time, O(n) in space

 There is a pattern that if the nums contains